When people know that I can speak Chinese some common questions are:

 Chinese writing can be broken down as follows:

-- Radicals: multiple strokes make a radical (there are 256)
+- Radical: multiple strokes make a radical (there are 256)

 - Character: One or more radicals make a character (3,000 characters cover 99% of texts)